 - Staying Social

-I’m not talking about the sweetened teas you get from the gas station.
-I’m talking about brewed tea made with leaves, fruit, flowers, herbs, and spices.
-Tea—such as green and white teas, and berry teas—have an incredible amount of antioxidants.
-If you’re not aware, antioxidants are what protects our bodies and cells from oxidative damage, like sun damage, and pollution.
+I'm not talking about the sweetened teas from the gas station.
+I'm talking about brewed tea made with leaves, fruit, flowers, herbs, and spices.
+Tea—like green, white teas, and berry teas—has incredible antioxidants.
+If you're not aware, antioxidants are what protect our bodies and cells from oxidative damage, like sun damage and pollution.

-Certain teas can also help with your immune system, like formulas with echinacea and olive leaf extract.
-A warm tea also helps dilate blood vessels, which can help ease sinus congestion and other cold and flu-symptoms we often get during Winter.
+Certain teas can also help your immune system, like formulas with echinacea and olive leaf extract.
+A warm tea helps dilate blood vessels, which can help ease sinus congestion and other cold and flu symptoms we often get during winter.

 Buying Natural-Fiber Fabrics

 Something you may not have thought about is the fabric of your blankets.
 Most blankets we purchase are often made with a blend, like cotton and polyester.
-Polyester is actually a plastic, and while it can be warm (and unbreathable), it’s completely unsustainable, and could be harmful to your health.
+Polyester is plastic, and while it can be warm (and unbreathable), it's completely unsustainable and could be harmful to your health.

-There have been studies done around the safety of using synthetic fabrics.
+There have been studies done on the safety of using synthetic fabrics.
 Synthetic fabrics, like polyester, are exposed to chemicals in the production stage, and those compounds can remain in trace amounts in our clothing and linen.
-While there have not been extensive studies done in this area, the few studies that have been performed suggest that synthetic fabrics can be harmful to our health (2,3).
-In another study with dogs, they put the pups in polyester fabric clothing, and found after wearing the fabrics for 24 months, the dog’s sperm count and sperm motility had decreased and showed degenerative changes (4).
+While there have not been extensive studies done in this area, a few studies suggest that synthetic fabrics can be harmful to our health (2,3).
+In another study with dogs, they put the pups in polyester fabric clothing.
+After wearing the fabrics consistently for 24 months, the dog's sperm count and sperm motility had decreased and showed degenerative changes (4).

 Instead of using synthetic-blended blankets, opt for a 100% Silk Blanket.
-As mentioned earlier, silk has a wealth of features, such as being hypoallergenic, antibacterial, non-absorbent, and biodegradable.
-It’s also one of the softest fabrics on earth, which is what you want when you’re snuggled up by the fire with a cup of tea.
+As mentioned earlier, silk has many features, such as being hypoallergenic, antibacterial, non-absorbent, and biodegradable.
+It's also one of the softest fabrics on Earth, perfect for snuggle time by the fire.

-In Winter time, it’s so easy to just curl up into a ball and stay there until Spring time.
+In winter, it's so easy to just curl up into a ball and stay there until spring arrives.
 But this is a one-way ticket to Sad Town.
-So practice movement in any way that feels good, and do it everyday.
+So practice movement in any way that feels good, and do it every day.
 A few of my favorite things to do that get the body and muscles moving are: